thomas1242/Tiger-Zone/README.md

 ## **Class Descriptions**
 Main

 - Highest level.
 - Controls two games, and and Input/Output class.
 - Manages connection with server via TCP socket.

 Game

+- Second highest level architecturally.
+- Gives abilitity for players to make moves.
+- Contains Board (and Deck in non-client versions).

 Player

+- Changes both the board and card objects.
+- Makes decisions based on the Board's possible moves.

 Board

-Subclass
+- Contains matrix of cards.
+- Keeps track of terrain and tiger locations.
+- Stores a 2D array of possible moves.
+..* AI players can use this array to make decisions.

 Deck (only for non-client version)

+- Stack of cards to be drawn by the game and given to the Player.

 Card

 - Contains edges with terrain types.
 - Is passed from Server->Main->Game->Player->Board.
--
+- A unique ID can be passed through the server.

 Input/Output

-- Utilized by server to store or queue relevant data for server connection
+- Utilized by server to store or queue relevant data for server connection.

 ## **Compilation and Run Instructions**
 - Client based code
 1. Navigate to Tiger-Zone/src